-96 Examples of Plagiarism Plagiarism can arise from actions such as: (a) copying another student's work; (b) enlisting another person or persons to complete an assignment on the student's behalf; (c) procuring, whether with payment or otherwise, the work or ideas of another; (d) quoting directly, without acknowledgement, from books, articles or other sources, either in printed, recorded or electronic format, including websites and social media; (e) paraphrasing, without acknowledgement, the writings of other authors.
-Examples (d) and (e) in particular can arise through careless thinking and/or methodology where students: (i) fail to distinguish between their own ideas and those of others; (ii) fail to take proper notes during preliminary research and therefore lose track of the sources from which the notes were drawn; 48 Calendar 2020-21 (iii) fail to distinguish between information which needs no acknowledgement because it is firmly in the public domain, and information which might be widely known, but which nevertheless requires some sort of acknowledgement; (iv) come across a distinctive methodology or idea and fail to record its source.
-All the above serve only as examples and are not exhaustive.
+Plagiarism can arise from actions such as: (a) copying another student's work; (b) enlisting another person or persons to complete an assignment on the student's behalf; (c) procuring, whether with payment or otherwise, the work or ideas of another; (d) quoting directly, without acknowledgement, from books, articles or other sources, either in printed, recorded or electronic format, including websites and social media; (e) paraphrasing, without acknowledgement, the writings of other authors; (f) using another person's form of words without quotation marks (this constitutes plagiarism even if the student provides a reference to that person or their work).
+Examples (d) and (e) in particular can arise through careless thinking and/or methodology where students: (i) fail to distinguish between their own ideas and those of others; (ii) fail to take proper notes during preliminary research and therefore lose track of the sources from which the notes were drawn; (iii) fail to distinguish between information which needs no acknowledgement because it is firmly in the public domain, and information which might be widely known, but which nevertheless requires some sort of acknowledgement; (iv) come across a distinctive methodology or idea and fail to record its source.
+All the above serve only as examples and are not exhaustive

-97 Plagiarism in the context of group work Students should normally submit work done in cooperation with other students only when it is done with the full knowledge and permission of the lecturer concerned.
+98 Plagiarism in the context of group work

+Students should normally submit work done in co-operation with other students only when it is done with the full knowledge and permission of the lecturer concerned.
 Without this, submitting work which is the product of collaboration with other students may be considered to be plagiarism.
 When work is submitted as the result of a group project, it is the responsibility of all students in the group to ensure, so far as is possible, that no work submitted by the group is plagiarised.
 In order to avoid plagiarism in the context of collaboration and group work, it is particularly important to ensure that each student appropriately attributes work that is not their own.

+99 Self plagiarism

-98 Self plagiarism No work can normally be submitted for more than one assessment for credit.
+No work can normally be submitted for more than one assessment for credit.
 Resubmitting the same work for more than one assessment for credit is normally considered self-plagiarism.

+100 Avoiding plagiarism

-99 Avoiding plagiarism Students should ensure the integrity of their work by seeking advice from their lecturers, tutor or supervisor on avoiding plagiarism.
+Students should ensure the integrity of their work by seeking advice from their lecturers, tutor or supervisor on avoiding plagiarism.
 All schools and departments must include, in their handbooks or other literature given to students, guidelines on the appropriate methodology for the kind of work that students will be expected to undertake.
 In addition, a general set of guidelines for students on avoiding plagiarism is available on http://libguides.tcd.ie/plagiarism.